-The Table > Transpose command exchanges the row and column order of the selected cells.
+The Worksheet > Transpose menu command exchanges the row and column order of the selected cells.
 Rows become columns, and columns become rows.

 Select the desired cells before you use this command.

 Important!
 Please note that transposing does not adapt any formulas or range names to the changes made to cell addresses by transposing, neither inside nor outside the transposed range!